hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

   ![start_server](https://user-images.githubusercontent.com/8838573/27507216-b69ba52e-58ca-11e7-88b7-87912ace65cd.png)

 - When first starting the server, the Windows Firewall might ask for permissions.
-If you want players to connect over the local network or the internet, enable both check boxes and click **Allow access** (for both `realmd` and `mangosd` binaries).
+If you want players to connect over the local network or the internet, enable both checkboxes and click **Allow access** (for both `realmd` and `mangosd` binaries).

   ![start1](https://user-images.githubusercontent.com/8838573/27507252-98908788-58cb-11e7-8609-0b7357655255.PNG)